Skip to main content

 • In-person between 8 am and 6 pm

-• By electronic communication, such as email, if you have given written consent to receive notices this way
+• By electronic communication, such as email, if you have agreed to receive notices this way

-If the time set by the rooming house operator does not suit you can ask to change the time, however they do not have to do so.
+If the time set by the rooming house operator does not suit, you can ask to change the time, but the rooming house operator does not have to agree.

-Your rooming house operator or their agent can only stay for as long as is reasonably required to conduct the purpose of the visit.
+The rooming house operator or their agent can only stay for as long as is reasonably required for the purpose of the visit.

 Family or personal violence